top of page

 The Lost Lessons of Old Medicine: What We Can Learn from Treatments That Didn’t Last

 Why revisit outdated treatments?
-Modern health care often celebrates its successes: vaccines, antibiotics, minimally invasive surgery, cancer immunotherapy, and digital diagnostics.
+Modern healthcare often celebrates its successes: vaccines, antibiotics, minimally invasive surgery, cancer immuno-therapy, and digital diagnostics.
 Yet the path to these breakthroughs is littered with ideas that failed, sometimes disastrously.
 Examining the medical practices that societies abandoned, from mercury purges to lobotomies, can feel ghoulish, but it serves an important purpose.
-These stories remind us why ethics, regulation, resili
+These stories remind us why ethics, regulation, resil

 Rural Healthcare Crisis: Can Digital Staffing Solve Shortages by 2026?